treenidad/Python/README.md

 # Python
-Projects from the 100 Days of Coding" class on Udemy.com
+Projects from the "100 Days of Coding: Python" class I am taking on Udemy.com.